ChrisColeTech/todo-list-mcp/README.md

 ```

 ### **Documentation Sprint**
+**User prompt:** *"I need to document all the modules in `/project/src/modules`.
+Create a task for each module using my documentation template file so I can work through them systematically."*

 **What it does:** Create comprehensive documentation for all modules in a codebase during focused sprint sessions.

 **How our MCP makes it better:**